-However, his brother was not an honest monarch; he broke up many promises that he had made to exchange for other lords’ supports.
+However, his brother was not an honest monarch; he broke up many promises that he had made to exchange for other lords’ support.

 Then, more people believed that Chong'er was a much better monarch with great morality and exceptional talent.

-This made the new lord consider Chong'er, his dear brother, was quite a threat to his throne; so he sent many people to have Chong'er assassinated.
+This made the new lord consider Chong'er, his dear brother, as quite a threat to his throne; so he sent many people to have Chong'er assassinated.